Bangladesh Collaborators (Special Tribunals) Order, 1972

-Bangladesh Collaborators (Special Tribunals) Order, 1972 was enacted by the Government of Bangladesh to establish a tribunal to prosecute local collaborators who helped or supported the Pakistan Army during the Bangladesh war of independence and the 1971 Bangladesh genocide.
+The Bangladesh Collaborators (Special Tribunals) Order, 1972, was enacted by the Government of Bangladesh to establish a tribunal to prosecute local collaborators who helped or supported the Pakistan Army during the Bangladesh War of Independence and the 1971 Bangladesh genocide.
 An estimated 11,000 collaborators were arrested.
 An estimated 2,884 cases were filed at the tribunal until October 1973.
 Of those accused, 752 were sentenced.
 Many detainees were released after the 15 August 1975 Bangladeshi coup d'état.

 Background

 During the war, many Bengali civilians and political leaders collaborated with Pakistani forces.
-The members of the Pakistan Muslim League, Jamaat-e-Islami, Nizam-e-Islam, Pakistan Democratic Party joined the Peace Committee and a cabinet was formed under Nurul Amin in which Abul Kashem, Nawajesh Ahmed, AKM Yousuf, Abbas Ali Khan, Maulana Ishak joined.
-Obaydullah Mazumder, an Awami League leader also joined in the cabinet.
-After independence, 46 MNAs from Awami League was denounced or relegated from the party.
-On the other hand under the supervision of Pakistan Army, another force named Razakar was formed to replace the East Pakistan Ansar.
-Jamaat-e-Islami leader AKM Yusuf, with 96 members of Jamaat-e-Islami started a training camp in Ansar camp in Khulna to fight against pro-independence fighters.
-Al-Shams and Al-Badr was also formed in order to counter the guerrilla activities of the Mukti Bahini which grew increasingly organised and militarily successful during the second half of 1971.
+The members of the Pakistan Muslim League, Jamaat-e-Islami, Nizam-e-Islam, and Pakistan Democratic Party joined the Peace Committee, and a cabinet was formed under Nurul Amin in which Abul Kashem, Nawajesh Ahmed, AKM Yousuf, Abbas Ali Khan, and Maulana Ishak joined.
+Obaydullah Mazumder, an Awami League leader, also joined the cabinet.
+After independence, 46 MNAs from the Awami League were denounced or relegated from the party.
+On the other hand, under the supervision of the Pakistan Army, another force named Razakar was formed to replace the East Pakistan Ansar.
+Jamaat-e-Islami leader AKM Yusuf, with 96 members of Jamaat-e-Islami, started a training camp in Ansar camp in Khulna to fight against pro-independence fighters.
+Al-Shams and Al-Badr were also formed in order to counter the guerrilla activities of the Mukti Bahini, which grew increasingly organised and militarily successful during the second half of 1971.
 All three groups operated under Pakistani command.

-On this regard, Sheikh Mujibur Rahman on his repatriation in Bangladesh on 10 January 1972, declared to try the collaborators along with the Pakistan Army who committed genocide and atrocities.
+In this regard, Sheikh Mujibur Rahman, on his repatriation to Bangladesh on 10 January 1972, declared to try the collaborators along with the Pakistan Army who committed genocide and atrocities.